 “Casserley et Linson transforment le temps et l'espace et plusieurs écoutes successives n'en altèrent le rayonnement multidimensionnel.
 Fascinant.”

-In 2014, Linson completed a PhD investigating cognition in collaborative improvisation using artificial intelligence and robotics, funded by the Open University's Centre for Research in Computing (UK).
-Prior to that, he received an MFA in Music/Sound from Bard College in 2012, and a BA in Philosophy from the University of California, San Diego in 1998, where he also studied composed and improvised music under George Lewis and classical double bass under Bertram Turetzky.
-As a software engineer and GNU/Linux specialist, he has extensive experience in the private sector, ranging from large-scale distributed architectures to embedded systems.
+Linson recently took up a CMPCP Visiting Fellowship at the University of Oxford, Faculty of Music to conduct research on perception, cognition, and action in improvisation.
+He completed a PhD using artificial intelligence and robotics to investigate cognition in collaborative improvisation, funded by the Open University Centre for Research in Computing (UK).
+He has a Master of Fine Arts in Music/Sound from Bard College, and a BA in Philosophy from the University of California, San Diego, where he also studied composed and improvised music under George Lewis and classical double bass under Bertram Turetzky.
+His extensive experience as a software engineer and GNU/Linux specialist ranges from large-scale distributed architectures to embedded systems.

-Some festival performances in recent years include Banlieues Bleues, Paris (France, 2012) in a sextet with Evan Parker, Ikue Mori, Mark Nauseef, Matt Wright, and Toma Gouband; Freedom of the City, London (UK, 2011) in a duet with Lawrence Casserley, an octet with Evan Parker, and with the London Improvisors Orchestra; the Huddersfield Contemporary Music Festival (UK) with the LFO Orchestra (2010), the John Butcher Group (2008), and solo double bass and electronics (2006); the Guelph Jazz Festival (Canada, 2010) on solo double bass and electronics; the London Jazz Festival (UK, 2009) with Lawrence Casserley; the Total Music Meeting in Berlin (Germany, 2008) in a quartet with Evan Parker, Peter Evans, and Richard Barrett, and a quintet with Fred van Hove, John Edwards, Louis Moholo-Moholo, and Tomek Choloniewski; and the MusikTriennale in Cologne (Germany, 2007), as a guest performer with the Evan Parker Electro-Acoustic Ensemble.
+Selected past festival performances include the London Jazz Festival (2013) with John Russell's Quaqua Ensemble; Banlieues Bleues, Paris (2012) in a sextet with Evan Parker, Ikue Mori, Mark Nauseef, Matt Wright, and Toma Gouband; Freedom of the City, London (2011) in a duet with Lawrence Casserley, an octet with Evan Parker, and with the London Improvisors Orchestra; the Huddersfield Contemporary Music Festival (UK) with the LFO Orchestra (2010), the John Butcher Group (2008), and solo double bass and electronics (2006); the Guelph Jazz Festival (Canada, 2010) on solo double bass and electronics; the London Jazz Festival (2009) with Lawrence Casserley; the Total Music Meeting in Berlin (2008) in a quartet with Evan Parker, Peter Evans, and Richard Barrett, and a quintet with Fred van Hove, John Edwards, Louis Moholo-Moholo, and Tomek Choloniewski; and the MusikTriennale in Cologne (2007), as a guest performer with the Evan Parker Electro-Acoustic Ensemble.